Applelo/compotes/docs/guide/vue/composables.md

 ## Data

-All the component data are available after the mounted vue lifecycle hook.
+All the component data are reactive after the mounted vue lifecycle hook.
+You can use them directly in templates and `<script setup>`.
+If you need a ref, use `toRef` on the returned object.

-Here an example to show the current status of the collapse component.
+Here an example to show the current status of the marquee component.

 ```vue
 <script setup lang="ts">